 1. Garden Treasures Floorstanding Liquid Propane Patio Heater

 This standing patio heater features heat-treated stainless steel for strength and durability.
 It has an impressive 48000 BTUs of heat output.
-You can find it for under $300 on Amazon.

 The manual for this heater said it would take 60 minutes to assemble, but I was able to complete assembly in 58 minutes and that was with two small children “helping” me along the way.
 You could assemble this unit in 30 minutes.
 The instructions were very clear, and each nut and bolt was well labeled and packed nicely.